 It seems that every drawing class requires a whole new list of things that you should get.
 Do not run out and buy everything on this list.
 It is expensive and unnecessary.
 You can get by just fine with a pencil and a sketchbook.
 I think it is better to get more experience using the mediums you enjoy the most.
-Consider this list as suggestions and thoughts about different items that you can bring with you rather than a required shopping list.
+Consider this list as suggestions and thoughts about different items that you can bring with you and not a required shopping list.
 There are three guidelines to keep in mind when selecting field equipment: simple, light, and portable.
 Hold all your materials to this standard.
 Everyone has favorite tools so customize this list to meet your needs.

-Prismacolor Col-erase Non-photo Blue Pencil: This is the essential tool for sketching in the posture, proportions and angles before you start a detailed drawing.
+Prismacolor Col-erase Non-photo Blue Pencil This is the essential tool for sketching in the posture, proportions and angles before you start a detailed drawing.
 Use it lightly and you do not even need to erase.

 You can sketch or add details with a hard tipped colored pencil such as Sanford Verithin or Prismacolor Col-erase.
 These pencils do not smudge as much as graphite.
 Try sketching with a dark brown pencil.

 If you like colored pencils, you do not need every color in the jumbo box, especially if you are sketching in the field.
-Either the Prismacolor Premier (softer thick lead that gives more vibrant color) or Prismacolor Verithin (stronger thin lead that stays sharp longer) 36 color sets are good starters.
+The Prismacolor Premier (softer thick lead that gives more vibrant color) and Prismacolor Verithin (stronger thin lead that stays sharp longer) 36 color sets are good starters.
 You can also buy colors individually so make sure that your selection includes Process Red, True Blue, and Canary Yellow, and then add a few muddy grays, greens and browns.
 These muted colors will probably become your favorites.
 I also recommend Black Grape and Greyed Lavender, two muted purple gray pencils that make effective shadows.
 Consider a colorless blender if you like to smoothly blend colors together (not necessary).
 Though a little more expensive, I love Faber-Castell Polychromos Pencils (pictured here).
 Very high quality and made in Germany, these pencils are less prone to breaking, are oil based so have no wax bloom, have great texture, are easily blended, and can be used in combination with Prismacolor (so I can still use my Black Grape and Grayed Lavender).
 In my store, I offer the 24-pencil set with the two bonus colors I suggest: Fuchsia and Violet.

 Dispense with the paper or metal box that the pencils come in and bundle your pencils together with elastic bands.
 Make one bundle for warm yellows and reds, one for blues and purples, one for earth tones and greens.
 This will make it easier to grab the pencil you need in the field.
 Store the pencil bundles in a box or bag that will help prevent the tips from breaking off.
 You can put a piece of crumpled up tissue at the end of the box with all the points so that they do not bang around and chip.